Most Famous Logos with a Panda

 Logo FoodPanda

-For the FoodPanda brand, the logo is a vivid way of self-expression.
-Moreover, it is bright in the literal sense because its parts- the drawing and the inscription – are painted in rich fuchsia color.
-However, the base of the panda’s head is white, as happens in nature.
+For the FoodPanda brand, the logo is a bold expression of self.
+It is bright in the literal sense because its parts, the drawing and the inscription, are painted in a rich fuchsia color.
+However, the base of the panda’s head is white, as it is in nature.
 Guided by the principles of minimalism, the designers created a geometrically accurate composition of circles and semicircles.
-The drawing turned out to be symmetrical: its right side looks the same as the left, only in a mirror image.
-But why panda?
-The food delivery platform chose this symbol because they thought it was cute and memorable.
-Given the sluggishness and slowness of the bamboo bear, it was unlikely that any other qualities were taken into account here, except for appearance.
-And to reduce the degree of tenderness, the creators of the logo used a strict bold sans-serif font for the inscription.
+The drawing turned out to be symmetrical: its right side looks the same as the left, just mirrored.
+But why the panda?
+The food delivery platform chose this symbol because it seemed cute and memorable.
+Given the clumsiness and slowness of the bamboo bear, it is unlikely that any other qualities other than appearance were taken into account here.
+To reduce the degree of tenderness, the logo creators used a strict, bold sans-serif font for the inscription.

 Panda Global